-9. Prohibition of Entry into University Housing Facilities
+9. Prohibition of Entry into M Housing Facilities

-Residents, guests or others who violate University Housing and/or University regulations may be prohibited from entering University of Michigan owned and operated housing units in the future.
-In the event that a trespass restriction is issued, the violator becomes ineligible to return to University Housing even as the guest of a resident.
-Violation of this restriction may subject the violator to the provisions of the Michigan Trespass Statute.
+Residents, guests or others who violate M Housing and/or University regulations may be prohibited from entering University of Michigan owned and operated housing units in the future.
+In the event that a trespass order is issued, the violator becomes ineligible to return to M Housing even as the guest of a resident.

 Relocation to a different room or Housing facility occurs in order to remove the resident from the environment that facilitates or allows the unacceptable behavior.
 This removal is for the benefit of both the resident and the community.

-11. Review, Amendment or Termination of University Housing Contract
+11. Review, Amendment or Termination of M Housing Contract

-In such a situation, the University shall have the right to re-enter and take possession of the premises with the resident remaining liable for room and board payments for the full term of the contract and for any additional damages, subject to the University's duty to minimize losses.
+In such a situation, the University shall have the right to re-enter and take possession of the premises with the resident remaining responsible for room and board payments for the full term of the contract and for any additional damages.
 Residents who have had their contract terminated as a result of the Housing Student Conduct and Conflict Resolution Process may be held responsible for any or all fees and other costs incurred by the University.

-Note: University Housing reserves the right to change the locking devices on residence room doors and/or outer doors in order to enforce restorative measure of restriction of privileges, prohibition of entry into University Housing, University Housing transfer or termination of University Housing contract.
+Note: M Housing reserves the right to change the locking devices on residence room doors and/or outer doors in order to enforce restorative measure of restriction of privileges, prohibition of entry into M Housing, M Housing transfer, or termination of M Housing contract.

 M Housing reserves the right to file a complaint under the Statement against a resident who moves out of the Housing system before the completion of the HSCR Process, including fulfillment of any restorative measures.